PsimonL/TCP_sockets_simple_server/README.md

 Then, server sends a segment with the FIN flag, and client responds with a confirming segment with the ACK flag.
 This closes the TCP session/connection between hosts.

-**Details how code works is described using comments in "server.go" and "client.go"**
+**Details how code works is described using comments in "server.go" and "client.go".**

 How to run:
 ```